FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 ## General
-_General-purposes terminologies and lexical databases_
+_General-purposes terminologies, ontologies, and lexical databases_
 - [Babelnet](https://babelnet.org/): multilingual encyclopaedic dictionary, including over 22 million entries semantically connected to each other.
 - [DBpedia Ontology](https://www.dbpedia.org/resources/ontology/): a cross-domain ontology of 700 classes developed by DBpedia, a a crowd-sourced community.
 It is based on infoboxes within Wikipedia.
 - [Friend of a Friend (FOAF)](http://xmlns.com/foaf/0.1/#sec-foafproject): Ontology to provide a collection of basic terms (and relationships thereof) that can be used in Web pages for people, groups, companies and other kinds of thing.
+- [Persons in Context (PiCo)](https://pico.personsincontext.org/latest/pico_v0.9.html): knowledge model for annotating and publishing person observations from historical sources, distinguishing between Person observations and Person reconstructions.
 - [Theory database](https://theory-database.appspot.com/) - Searchable database of ontologies representing theories of behaviour change (status: prototype).
 - [Wordnet](https://wordnet.princeton.edu/): lexical database of the English language that groups nouns, verbs, adjectives and adverbs into 'synsets'.